IRobotizeInternet/RuRay/README.md

 # What is RuRay
 * Control Facebook actions (Navigation, click, posting and everything else) through voice commands.
 * Design to support with multiple languages of Facebook.
-* Add custom macros to automate certain task through voice command.
+* Add custom macros to automate certain tasks through voice command.
 * All the services are designed in small managable micro services (Toolbox, Business Logic, Rest API, Automated text conversation using RASA, Voice to text using Google)

 ![RuRay](https://user-images.githubusercontent.com/83523058/126584597-1935350a-e52f-4cd0-b38d-7737083f0213.png)